breadoliveoilsalt/jlox-compiler-in-ts/README.md

 refactor.
 My plan is to merge in my function implementation as-is, with a test pointing out the problem, and pursue the refactor later.

-UPTO:
-- Remove comments and clean up
-- Add to readme an UPDATE: The refactor work, but passing the closure unit test proved difficult.
-The key was realizing that the functionObject had to be created with a nested environment at the time `evaluate()` was called to set the function object in the current environment.
+UPDATE: The refactor is complete!
+It worked to solve the problem with branching recursive calls, such as `fib()` above.
+Unfortunately, this broke the functions' ability to serve as closures.
+This was fixed by moving where `functionObject` was created, to right before `evaluate()` in `buildFunction`, to inside `evaluate()`.
+The key was realizing that the `functionObject` had to be created with a nested environment at the time `evaluate()` was called to set the function object in the current environment.
 That is, the current environment would have any necessary variables for the function (such as closures).
-If instead, I (erroneously) set the environment for the functionObject when `.call()` was called, those necessary environment variables may not exist!
+If instead, I (erroneously) set the environment for the `functionObject` when `.call()` was called, those necessary environment variables may not exist!